LivelyKernel/lively4-seminars/RE2018/project_5/README.md

 Radial trees or simple trees can display the data down to deeper levels of the hierarchy of the data.
 By setting the value to a name of a field of an object, the user can choose the desired field that is used on every level of the data hierarchy for rendering the visualization.

+A count aggregation for lists of objects is done automatically.
+This additional field is listed as `<PropertyName>COUNT`.

 ## Implementation

 We will discuss some implementation details in the following.